leadoa/dtools/README.md

 安装： composer require leadoa/dtools

-n your config/app.php add Prettus\Repository\Providers\RepositoryServiceProvider::class to the end of the providers array:
+need your config/app.php add Prettus\Repository\Providers\RepositoryServiceProvider::class to the end of the providers array:

 'providers' => [
     ...